 The VX7022 provides audible, turn-by-turn navigation as well as lane guidance and on-screen depictions of complicated intersections.
 It is important to note, however, that the VX7022 does not have any text-to-speech technology.
 This means the GPS navigation system will not read street names aloud, something that may be a drawback for many.

 The Jensen VX7022 is powerful as a standalone head unit but has even more potential when part of an expanded car stereo system.
 The unit has an RCA line output for a rear-view camera, three 13-watt preamp outputs, and is compatible with certain steering wheel controls.

 To give your audio a bit of a boost, the Jensen VX7022 has four, 40-watt preamp outputs.
 The unit doesn't have graphics equalization according to our Jensen VX7022 review.
 However, the unit features several built-in presets that will allow you to customize your sound experience in minor ways.
 The Jensen VX7022 doesn't have HD radio capabilities.

 The high-resolution display is about 6.2 inches.
 This is fairly large, but not the largest screen available with double DIN stereos on the market today.
 Don’t forget that this is equipped with Dual Zone technology, so if you have a larger vehicle, you can install additional screens very easily.

 The display is a Thin Film Transistor touchscreen or TFT touchscreen.
-This is the most common type of touch screen out today and is found on the most smartphone, tablet, and TV screens today.
+This is the most common type of touch screen out today, and you'll find it on the most smartphone, tablet, and TV screens today.